 As the number of electric vehicles on UK roads rapidly increases, EV charging becomes an ever more important travel consideration.
 There are a number of public charging networks in the UK that offer UK-wide or National coverage.
 As well as those that cover a specific region.
-The largest major networks include; Chargemaster, Polar, Ecotricity, Pod Point, and Charge-Your-Car.
+The largest major networks include; BP Pulse, Polar, Ecotricity, Pod Point, and Charge-Your-Car.
 It should be noted that all of our Tesla vehicles are offered with unlimited, free supercharging at all Tesla Superchargers.

 Find out more about the UK’s charging network and where to charge an EV via the ZapMap website.